Low-rank matrix completion theory via Plucker coordinates: Main Results

-To gain more insight into Theorems \ref{thm:finite}-\ref{thm:unique} we first provide some intuition on how $(r,m)$-SLMF's look like.
-Thinking about their defining condition \eqref{eq:SLMF}, one realizes that an $(r,m)$-SLMF can be thought of as an $m \times (m-r)$ matrix of $0$'s and $1$'s with not too large zero submatrices present.
-In fact, $(r,m)$-SLMF's have a simple algebraic characterization, which makes this intuition precise:
+Let us provide some intuition on how $(r,m)$-SLMF's look like.
+Thinking about their defining condition \eqref{eq:SLMF}, one realizes that an $(r,m)$-SLMF can be thought of as an $m \times (m-r)$ matrix of $0$'s and $1$'s with not too large zero submatrices.
+In fact, $(r,m)$-SLMF's have an elegant algebraic characterization, which makes this intuition precise:

 \begin{prp}[Proposition 4.1 in \cite{sturmfels1993maximal}, paraphrased] Let $\Phi=\bigcup_{j \in [m-r]} \varphi_j \times \{j\}$ be a subset of $[m] \times [m-r]$ with $\#\varphi_j=r+1$ for every $j \in [m-r]$.
 Let $B=(b_{ij})$ be a generic $m \times (m-r)$ matrix supported on $\Phi$, that is $b_{ij}=0$ for every $(i,j) \not\in \Phi$.
 Then $\Phi$ is an $(r,m)$-SLMF if and only if every $(m-r) \times (m-r)$ determinant of $B$ is non-zero. \end{prp}